 Airmail overprint in dark purple type II (20 mm with double point) on 1/8 Menalek, 1 Menalek and 4 Menelak and pair 2 Menalek without overprint on registered cover Addis Abeba 10-1-1930 to London (arrival postmark registered Tooting 27-1-1930), postage rate for double weight letter, a fine to very fine cover, rare

 Empire Lauré 20 centimes blue (5x including 2 pairs) on cover 15-1-1871 transported by Boule de Moulins to Paris (arrival mark 18-2-1871 on reverse), fine/very fine with 2019 Christian Calves certificate.
-When Paris was besieged by the Germans in 1870-1871 the Boule (a hollow bullit) was a way to get mail to Paris.
-The Boule was filled with letters and thrown in the Seine, the purpose was the Boule floating downstream to Paris were it had to be recovered.
+When Paris was besieged by the Germans in 1870-1871 the Boule (a hollow bullet) was a way to get mail to Paris.
+The Boule was filled with letters and thrown in the Seine with the purpose to float downstream to Paris were it was ment to be recovered.
 Unluckily none of the Boules ever reached Paris.
 The contents of the recovered Boules were smuggled in to Paris by feet.

 Cérès 25 centimes blue in block of 4 and 80 centimes rose in strip of 5 on cover from Paris 29-7-1874 to Santiago (Chile) with written Pacific Steam Navigation Company via Bordeaux and cachet 65 in red, somewhat stained but no other faults